ExpressLRS/Docs/docs/quick-start/receivers/hmes900.md

 !!! warning "Attention"
     ExpressLRS 3.5.x will be the last version to support STM32-based hardware.
 This includes the Happymodel PP, ES915 Tx and Rx, early NamimnoRC Flash and Voyager, FrSky R9, SIYI and ImmersionRC hardware.

+    The STM32 platform's limited compute resources and feature gaps (WiFi, Bluetooth, Backpacks) made for an inferior version of ExpressLRS that necessitated disproportionate maintenance burden for the Dev Team.

 === "via Passthrough"

     <figure markdown>